 This Performance Measure is a permit requirement and is included in the SWMP.
-Water quality should improve over time as code enforcement personnel contact potential violators, public education messages highlight the new requirement and illicit discharges are removed as a result of the ordinance.
+Water quality should improve over time as code enforcement personnel contact violators, and the public education message regarding illicit discharges becomes better known.

 S5.B.4.b.
 Continue Construction Site Plan Review